What is a Risk Matrix

 Risk matrix

-Risk matrix allows us to assess and evaluate risks according to two criteria that you specify.
-The most common are probability and impact.
-However, this plugin allows you to select and choose any two criteria you use for your risk assessment.
+A risk matrix enables us to assess and evaluate risks based on two specified criteria.
+The most common axes are probability and impact.
+Within the matrix, you determine the levels of risk, which then dictate the priorities and highlight the risks that require immediate attention.
+By default, four risk levels are set.
+However, this plugin allows you to select and customize any two criteria for your risk assessment methodology.

 Most often, the axes of the risk matrix are risk probability (likelihood) and risk impact.
 These form the axes of the matrix.
 Individual fields in the matrix are then divided into groups.
 For probability and impact, the groups are the priorities according to which we prioritize and manage the risks.
 Most often we use three priorities.